-If you have younger children, here are some suggestions for how to coach them to enjoy “big church” on Sundays.
+If you have younger children who are used to a "little church" ministry that takes place during the sermon such as Creekstone's GraceKids, here are some suggestions for how to coach them for the transition to "big church" on Sundays.

 1. Talk to your kids about what they will experience.
 They will get to sing.
 They will hear prayers and the Bible read.
 There will be a sermon and sometimes special events like baptism or the Lord's Supper.
 There may be a prayer or creed to recite.
 Also, they will be able to give to the offering in response to God giving to us.